 "It is very concerning to me when any of our students' wellbeing is in jeopardy, and I am especially concerned about the health and safety of MU student Jonathan Butler," Wolfe wrote.
 "Jonathan is a valued and effective voice in our struggle to combat racial injustice."

 However: Missing from the statement is any explanation for why Wolfe took so long to address Concerned Student 1950's grievances in the first place, Butler said.
 It also lacks solutions.
-"It was clearly a statement written up by his staff," he told Mic.
+"It was clearly a statement written up by his staff," he said.
 "It continues to prove how reactionary and lackluster this administration is, how much they don't care or understand the seriousness of whats going on."

 Wolfe's office did not respond to Mic's request for comment before publication.
 Even as he is roped into confronting racism on his campuses, the president still hasn't addressed the other items in Butler's letter from Monday — most notably, those concerning the fate of MU students more broadly.